Affective neuroscience: Emotional Stroop

 Adapted from the Stroop, the emotional Stroop test measures how much attention you pay to emotional stimuli.
 In this task, participants are instructed to name the ink color of words while ignoring their meanings.
 Generally, people have trouble detaching their attention from words with an affective meaning compared with neutral words.
 It has been demonstrated in several studies that naming the color of neutral words results in a quicker response.

 Selective attention to negative or threatening stimuli, which are often related to psychological disorders, is commonly tested with this task.
-DDifferent mental disorders have been associated with specific attentional biases.FParticipants with spider phobia, for example, tend to be more inclined to use spider-related words than negatively charged words.
+Different mental disorders have been associated with specific attentional biases.
+Participants with spider phobia, for example, tend to be more inclined to use spider-related words than negatively charged words.
 Similar findings have been found for threat words related to other anxiety disorders.
 Even so, other studies have questioned these conclusions.
 When the words are matched for emotionality, anxious participants in some studies show the Stroop interference effect for both negative and positive words.
 In other words, the specificity effects of words for various disorders may be primarily due to their conceptual relation to the disorder's concerns rather than their emotionality.